5/30/2015 - YOUR 2015 POST HUNT MEGA UPDATE!

 4. CHECK BACK HERE DURING THE WEEK NEXT WEEK

-I'm flying home a few hours after the Hunt ends, and updates will be posted early next week, so keep checking back for photos, explanations and more!
+I'm flying home a few hours after the Hunt ends, and updates will be posted next week, so keep checking back for photos, explanations and more!
 Including my annual review!

-5. MISC.
-TIPS
+5. MISCELLANEOUS TIPS

 ANNUAL FROM-TOWNER TIPS